s3724447/PP1-baxter/README.md

 Requires install of docker-ce on your platform to build and run container.

-Experimental navigation stack on "navigation" branch.
+Experimental navigation + computer vision stack on "navigation" branch.

 Build config: